ktbeck/SlugRoulette/README.md

 (version 2.0)
    Random Chat now works.
 PLEASE IF YOU FIND BUG LIST IT UNDER PROBLEM.
    (UPDATE): fixed an issue where send button would not disappear in random chat after the chat was disconnected

+(version 2.1)
+	Usernames and queue working properly.
+	All files on git.
+Fixed bugs with usernames.

 PROBLEM:
   Windows Explorer cannot run website.
 Double check to see if this happens elsewhere.